30 Practical Paris Travel Tips You Need To Know

 View from the Trocadero.
 Also a great spot for people watching.

-If you can afford it, eat lunch or dinner at the restaurant at the top.
-58 Tour Eiffel, overlooks all of Paris and is an experience of a lifetime.
+If you can afford it, eat lunch or dinner at one of the Eiffel Tower restaurants!
+It’s an experience of a lifetime.
 I’ve been recommended this so many times, but have never had the chance to.
-It’s definitely on my list though!
+It’s definitely on my list, though!

 Allocate enough time to the big attractions.